Higher Galois theory: Preliminaries on shapes

+\begin{remark} If $\scr C$ is an $n$-category, the $\infty$-category $\Pro(\scr C)$ is again an $n$-category \cite[Remark 5.3.5.6]{HTT}.
+If $\scr C$ is an ordinary category (viewed as an $\infty$-category with discrete mapping spaces), it follows that $\Pro(\scr C)$ is equivalent to the category of pro-objects defined in \cite[Exposé I, \S8.10]{SGA4-1}, since both satisfy the same universal property \cite[Exposé I, Proposition 8.7.3]{SGA4-1}. \end{remark}

-By \cite[Proposition 5.3.1.16]{HTT}, any pro-object can be further corepresented by a diagram $\scr I\to\scr C$ where $\scr I$ is a small cofiltered \emph{poset}.
-Using this fact one can show that, if $\scr C$ is the underlying $\infty$-category of a proper model category $\scr M$, then $\Pro(\scr C)$ is the underlying $\infty$-category of the \emph{strict} model structure on $\Pro(\scr M)$ defined in \cite{Isaksen:2007}.
+\begin{remark} By \cite[Proposition 5.3.1.16]{HTT}, any pro-object in an $\infty$-category $\scr C$ can be corepresented by a diagram $\scr I\to\scr C$ where $\scr I$ is a small cofiltered \emph{poset}.
+Using this fact, one can show that, if $\scr C$ is the underlying $\infty$-category of a proper model category $\scr M$, then $\Pro(\scr C)$ is the underlying $\infty$-category of the \emph{strict} model structure on $\Pro(\scr M)$ defined in \cite{Isaksen:2007}; we will not need this model in the sequel. \end{remark}

 Let $G\colon\scr D\to\scr C$ be an accessible functor between presentable $\infty$-categories, and let $F\colon\scr C\to\Fun(\scr D,\scr S)^\op$ be the ``formal'' left adjoint to $G$.
 By the adjoint functor theorem, $F$ factors through $\scr D$ if and only if $G$ preserves small limits.
 Clearly, $F$ factors through $\Pro(\scr D)$ if and only if $G$ preserves finite limits.
 In this case the functor $F\colon\scr C\to\Pro(\scr D)$ is called the \emph{pro-left adjoint} to $G$.
 Its extension $\Pro(\scr C)\to\Pro(\scr D)$ is a genuine left adjoint to $\Pro(G)$.